ttokttokttok/lincoln-douglas/MILESTONE_3.md

 Milestone 3 is complete when:

-1. ⬜ Users can select from preset voices per language
+1. ⬜ Users can select from preset voices per language *(Phase 4 - Optional Polish)*
-2. ⬜ ElevenLabs TTS generates audio from translated text
+2. ✅ ElevenLabs TTS generates audio from translated text
-3. ⬜ Audio streams to listener's browser in real-time
+3. ✅ Audio streams to listener's browser in real-time
-4. ⬜ Audio playback is smooth without gaps
+4. ✅ Audio playback is smooth without gaps *(Fixed with chunk accumulation)*
-5. ⬜ Volume can be controlled independently
+5. ✅ Volume can be controlled independently
-6. ⬜ TTS can be toggled on/off
+6. ✅ TTS can be toggled on/off
-7. ⬜ Latency from translation to first audio < 500ms (target: ~440ms with Flash v2.5)
+7. ✅ Latency from translation to first audio < 500ms (target: ~440ms with Flash v2.5)
-8. ⬜ Works for English ↔ Korean demo pair
+8. ✅ Works for English ↔ Korean demo pair
-9. ⬜ Text preprocessing handles special characters and adds natural pauses
+9. ✅ Text preprocessing handles special characters and adds natural pauses
 10. ⬜ (Stretch) Voice cloning from 30-second sample works

+### Additional Criteria Met:
+11. ✅ TTS only plays for listeners, not the current speaker
+12. ✅ TTS queue clears properly on speech transitions
+13. ✅ Debate auto-ends after 10 minutes of inactivity (token protection)
+14. ✅ Debate auto-ends after 90 minutes max duration
+15. ✅ Users receive 2-minute warning before timeout

 ---